Getting Started with your wedding plan?

-Make the announcement: and do not forget to tell the parents first
+Make the announcement and do not forget to tell your parents first

-Wedding Dreams: Sit down with your fiancé and talk ideas.
+Sit down with your fiancé and talk ideas.
 Think about the style you’d like, whether it’s a beach wedding, a sit-down dinner in a fancy hotel or an off- beat ceremony.
 This is your time so don’t buckle to what other people think and want.

 It’s rare these days that the bride’s parents pick up the whole bill, so decide on your bottom line.
 Find out from both sets of parents if or how much they can contribute.
 Your own contribution will go a long way to having your dream wedding.

 Your friends and family are just as excited as you are with your upcoming nuptials.
 Never be afraid to ask for help when you are planning your wedding.
 Finding the right vendor and wedding service provider can take the stress away and keep you focused on your special day.